Can I Eat Expired Broccoli?

 Expert Source

-"According to USDA guidelines, fresh broccoli should be stored in the refrigerator at 32-40°F and used within 3-5 days for best quality."
+"According to USDA guidelines, fresh broccoli should be stored in a plastic bag in the refrigerator crisper and used within 3 to 5 days for best quality."

 Fresh Broccoli